devkosal/fastai_roberta/fastai_roberta_superglue/README.md

 # Superglue Tasks

-This directory contains notebooks for working with Superglue Tasks, CB, RTE and BoolQ.
-ReCoRD implementation is currently in experimentation mode.
+This directory contains notebooks for working with Superglue Tasks, CB, RTE, BoolQ and ReCoRD.